 NICK ATLAS, PhD

-Dr. Nick Atlas, E-RYT 500, is a Transformative Psychologist, the Director of Evolutionary Education®, author of The Light Travelers, and the Lead Instructor of Evolutionary Education®'s acclaimed, 200-hour Yoga Psychology Teacher Training.
-An expert in Yoga Nidra relaxation, Dr. Nick is also Faculty Chair and an Instructor of Transpersonal Psychology at Atlantic University, and the producer of Earthbeat, a climate-activism initiative.
-Currently based in the Berkshire Mountains of Western Massachusetts (USA), he conducts online consultations and researches the dynamics of healing, particularly through lucid dreaming.
-He has been practicing and teaching various forms of yoga, qigong, meditation and expressive arts since 1998.
+Dr. Nick Atlas, E-RYT 500, is the Director of Evolutionary Education®, and a master Sleep, Dream, and Transformational Coach with 20 years experience in the healing and mystical arts.
+Dr. Nick is also Faculty Chair and an Instructor of Transpersonal Psychology at Atlantic University, the producer of Earthbeat (a climate-activism initiative), and author of The Light Travelers.
+Currently based in the Berkshire Mountains of Western Massachusetts (USA), he facilitates a host of trainings and works individually with clients both online and in-person.
+He also conducts experiential research on deep ecology and lucid dreaming, in addition to providing psychedelic support/integration services.
 You can follow Nick on Facebook and Instagram, and book a session with him via his website, nickatlas.com.

 LORI BENSON ADAMS, M.Ed.

 Lori Benson Adams, M.Ed., is a highly-experienced educational intervention specialist, having taught in public, private and home school settings, as well as in private practice for the past 35 years.
 At present, Lori contracts with a variety of local and national schools to provide ongoing assistance to children with special needs such as ADHD, Autism, Dyslexia and other learning and social challenges.
 A nationally-recognized workshop facilitator, Lori is also a faculty member with Sensational Brain and is the Director of The Learning Lotus™, where she merges the ancient science of Yoga with the sciences of child development, learning, and the brain to provide parents and professionals with a powerful tool for helping children learn and succeed.

 TIM BECK, PhD